You are listening to the Sean Hannity Radio Show Podcast.

 I'm not a guy that has conflicts on the street.

-I don't expect to have any when I get when when I leave here, but I feel that I'm much better prepared, but more so from I think my my commitment to being a better Christian, because uh I thought I was a good guy.
+But I feel that I'm much better prepared, but more so from, I think, my commitment to being a better Christian, because I thought I was a good guy.

-All right, that was OJ Simpson earlier today at his parole hearing.
+All right, that was O.J.
+Simpson earlier today at his parole hearing.

-Joining us now with reaction to all is Matt Whitaker, executive director of the Foundation for Accountability and Civic Trust, or fact, and Carrie uh Severino is the chief counsel and policy director of the judicial crisis network, and uh welcome uh both of you to the program.
+Joining us now with Reaction All is Matt Whitaker, Executive Director of the Foundation for Accountability and Civic Trust or Fact, and Carrie Severino, who is the chief counsel and policy director of the Judicial Crisis Network.

-And you know, I know for people, as I said earlier in the program today, that didn't live through all of this.
+And, you know, I know for people, as I said earlier in the program today, that didn't live through all of this.

-They're they're all scratching their head.
+They're all scratching their head.

 How is this the big deal that it is?

-I do believe a part of me, and I've believed this from the beginning, that a part of his sentencing in this case in Vegas, this robbery got memorabilia robbery gone wrong, is really been about punishing him for what he was acquitted of.
+I do believe a part of me, and I've believed this from the beginning, that a part of his sentencing in this case in Vegas, this robbery got memorabilia robbery gone wrong, has really been about punishing him for what he was acquitted of.

-Do you believe that Matt?
+Do you believe that, Matt?

 I do.